 The single run of simulation consists of 25 consecutive elections with the fixed set of voters.
 In each simulation run, only the common factor of voter ideology (α) and incumbent capacity (Θincumbent) changes randomly across elections.
 Those changes intend to capture the realistic movement in voter preferences over time.

-To experiment on the consequences of uninformed voting, three factors come into consideration when we think about how context-based uninformed voting differ from the previous illustration of uninformed voting as solely based on individual preference signals.
+To experiment on the consequences of uninformed voting, three factors come into consideration when we think about how context-based uninformed voting differs from the previous illustration of uninformed voting as solely based on individual preference signals.
 The first factor is the inequality in knowledge level across partisan groups.
-Under signal-based uninformed voting, voters who belong to groups with a higher level of knowledge may benefit more from elections than voters who belong to groups with a lower level of knowledge.
+Under signal-based uninformed voting, voters who belong to groups with a higher level of knowledge may benefit more from elections than do voters who belong to groups with a lower level of knowledge.
 The question is whether the context-based uninformed voting can adjust this group inequality.
-In the simulation, while the average level of knowledge stays constant at 0.65, two voter groups are assigned with differing average level of knowledge.
-Specifically, I assign lower mean knowledge levels for blue group (i.e., kblue∈{0.45,0.50,0.55,0.60,0.65}) than for red group (i.e., kred∈{0.85,0.80,0.75,0.70,0.65}).
+In the simulation, while the average level of knowledge stays constant at 0.65, two voter groups are assigned with differing average levels of knowledge.
+Specifically, I assign lower mean knowledge levels for the blue group (i.e., kblue∈{0.45,0.50,0.55,0.60,0.65}) than for the red group (i.e., kred∈{0.85,0.80,0.75,0.70,0.65}).

 The second factor is the extent of common bias in the reception of preference signals.
 If the strength and direction of bias are randomly distributed across individuals, all biases are expected to cancel out in the aggregated preferences (Page and Shapiro 1992).
 Under this condition, context-based uninformed voting may produce error rather than improvement in the aggregated electoral outcome.
 On the other hand, if preference signals are commonly biased toward one direction, context-based uninformed voting may play a role to adjust for signal bias.
 To explore the above consideration, two types of common bias are introduced in the simulation.
-The first type is the constant common bias across all elections within each simulation run and the second type is the common bias that randomly changes across elections.
+The first type is the constant common bias across all elections within each simulation run, and the second type is the common bias that randomly changes across elections.

 The third factor is the level of geographic sorting.
-This factor is potentially important, because if voters select into the community with people of similar political preferences (Tam Cho, Gimpel and Hui 2013), local and national partisan environments would look systematically different.
+This factor is potentially important, because if voters select the community with people of similar political preferences (Tam Cho, Gimpel and Hui 2013), local and national partisan environments would look systematically different.
 In the simulation, the level of geographic sorting is manipulated by running the classic segregation model (Schelling 1969) prior to holding elections.
-This model starts in the same spacial setting as the current election model.
+This model starts in the same spatial setting as the current election model.
 Then agents move around the grid randomly until the proportion of outgroup members in one’s adjacent cells goes below the common tolerance threshold.
-For example, if the tolerance threshold is 0.5, an agent moves around the grid until the half or less of one’s adjacent cells are filled by outgroup members.
+For example, if the tolerance threshold is 0.5, an agent moves around the grid until half or fewer of one’s adjacent cells are filled by outgroup members.
 It is known that this micro process of segregation has a substantial influence on the segregation at the macro level.
-I manipulate the level of geographic sorting by setting low (= 0.3) and high (= 0.8) thresholds of tolerance.
+I manipulated the level of geographic sorting by setting low (= 0.3) and high (= 0.8) thresholds of tolerance.

-Figure 5: How Micro Level Segregation Translates to Macro Level Geographic Sorting (Tolerance = 0.5)
+Figure 5: How micro-level segregation translates to macro-level geographic sorting (Tolerance = 0.5)